amusemeu/-envelope_with_arrow-Telegram_chat_bot/README.md

 # 📩 Telegram_chat_bot
-Telegram bot for chatting with chat users, English words learning and events planning functions.
+Telegram bot for sending memes, quotes and english word of a day.